 Software I use, gadgets I love, and other things I recommend.

-A guy in tech has to use the best tools for the job, and these are what I found myself using.
+A tech bro has to use the best tools for the job, and these are what I found myself using.
 Not necessarily the best-in-class or perfect fits, but sufficient for my experience and use cases.

 Home Workstation